 We got hot pink plates, blue napkins, and these purple paper cups from Party Pail as well.
 To help the girls keep track of their cups (and so we wouldn't end up wasting cups!), my daughter and I used washi tape to decorate the cups and she wrote each girl's name on the tape.

-Each girl received a custom Equestria Girls t-shirt, activity book, and favor bag.
-Party pail has lots of great streamers and ribbon, and I loved using the curling ribbon to keep the girls’ party favors nice and neat until they were ready to tear them open. :)
+Each girl received a custom t-shirt, activity book, and favor bag.
+I found a party store that has lots of great streamers and ribbon.
+I loved using the curling ribbon to keep the girls' party favors nice and neat until they were ready to tear them open. :)

-Inside each favor bag were some pencils, plus My Little Pony hair clips that we got from Party Pail.
+Inside each favor bag were some pencils, plus My Little Pony hair clips that we bought.
 I dressed them up with custom clip holders that I designed.

 Each favor bag also contained these adorable My Little Pony temporary tattoos. . .